vookimedlo/ck550-macos/README.md

 majority of available keyboard LED effect.
 Applications support only CK550 US-Layout keyboards.

-Both applications differ only in a user interface, one is CLI-based and the latter is GUI-based.
+Both applications differ only in a user interface, one is CLI-based, and the latter is GUI-based.
 Applications do not overwrite any stored settings in a keyboard.
 Changes are temporary, so once the keyboard is unplugged, all changes made by ck550-macos are lost.
 The same situation happens if you switch a keyboard to a different profile.
 The reason for this behavior is to keep the internal keyboard flash write cycles untouched.